emoriarty/emoriarty.github.io/src/pages/beyond-merge/index.md

 While updating the branch is intended to be carried out as often as possible, sometimes the differences between both branches are too complex that conflicts arise.
-As with merge conflicts must be resolved but interactevely. `rebase` let us decide what to do in case of conflicts: fix them an continue or abort.
+As with merge conflicts must be resolved but interactevely. `rebase` let us decide what to do in case of conflicts: fix them and continue or abort.
 Below there's a list with the most used options.

 ```bash